FactomProtocoI/factom-py/README.md

-# factom-core
+# factom-py

 A python library for working with the primitives of the Factom blockchain.

-Kinda ugly, very alpha.
+Alpha software.
 Development is mainly being done to support a [light node implementation](hydra.md), however, the data structures should be portable enough to use in other application contexts as well.

 ## Development